cryptodeveloperbro/kabosu-coin/README.md

 To run in background:

-`$ ./bin/pepeprivated --log-file pepeprivated.log --detach`
+`$ ./bin/kabosuprivated --log-file kabosuprivated.log --detach`

-To run as a systemd service, copy [pepeprivated.service](utils/systemd/pepeprivated.service) to `/etc/systemd/system/` and [pepeprivated.conf](utils/conf/pepeprivated.conf) to `/etc/`.
-The [example service](utils/systemd/pepeprivated.service) assumes that the user `pepeprivate` exists and its home is the data directory specified in the [example config](utils/conf/pepeprivated.conf).
+To run as a systemd service, copy [kabosuprivated.service](utils/systemd/kabosuprivated.service) to `/etc/systemd/system/` and [kabosuprivated.conf](utils/conf/kabosuprivated.conf) to `/etc/`.
+The [example service](utils/systemd/kabosuprivated.service) assumes that the user `kabosuprivate` exists and its home is the data directory specified in the [example config](utils/conf/kabosuprivated.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to pepeprivate-wallet-cli, and possibly pepeprivated, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to kabosuprivate-wallet-cli, and possibly kabosuprivated, if you get crashes refreshing.

 ## Internationalization